The-Ronin-Project/interop-mirth/mirth-channel-config/README.md

 The following Gradle tasks are currently exposed and can be utilized by this project:

 * __mirth__ - Stands up Mirth with the appropriate local environment.
-This includes all other tasks except __it__.
-For local dev environments, it can be helpful to delete the previous dev-env container before running `./gradlew mirth`.
+  First delete the Docker image `interop-mock-ehr/latest` and Docker container `dev-env`.
+Then run `./gradlew mirth`.
+  This builds using the most recent code versions and runs all other Gradle tasks except __it__.
 * __copyMirthConnector__ - Installs the Mirth Connector JAR and reloads the resource.
 This requires a currently running Mirth instance.
 * __installAllChannels__ - Installs all channels from the filesystem as currently defined in [channels](channels).
 This